lhassa8/rust-lang-cheat-sheet/README.md

 This cheat sheet is in a reasonably useful state for basic things, but it does contain many errors and typos and pedagological mistakes of omission and ordering & etc.

-Also note that Rust is still changing quite a bit in 2019-2021 so some of the below may be outdated/deprecated.

 ## Rust in a Nutshell

 * Syntax tokens similar to C